hbz/lobid/doc/lobid-gnd.md

 Abstract

-lobid-gnd is a human and machine interface to the Integrated Authority File (GND) provided by the Library Service Centre of North Rhine-Westphalia (hbz).
+lobid-gnd is a human and machine interface to the Integrated Authority File (GND) provided by the North Rhine-Westphalian Library Service Centre (hbz).
 This article describes use cases for lobid-gnd in detail.
 We introduce the usage of the search interface, ways to create complex queries with our web API, and integration in OpenRefine.
 We also describe our data transformation process, which is based on the linked data service provided by the German National Library (DNB).

 Keywords